-Recently opened in May 2018, the rotunda area now features Nourish, a choose-your-own-ingredients healthy bowl concept.
+The rotunda area now features Nourish, a choose-your-own-ingredients healthy bowl concept.
 This modular kiosk provides fresh offerings based upon guest preferences.
-With a wide selection and a focus on efficient customer service, Nourish is sure to be a crowd pleaser!
+With a wide selection and a focus on efficient customer service, Nourish is sure to be a crowd-pleaser!

 Take a break to grab a coffee or meet with fellow attendees at this new Coffee Bar.
 Enjoy freshly brewed Starbucks coffee products and snacks in a casual café-style setting.
 Conveniently located adjacent to Exhibit Halls, the Coffee Bar will be replacing the existing Ybor Café.
-This perfect spot to refuel is scheduled to open in July 2018.
+The perfect spot to refuel.

 NEW Big Ray’s Fish Camp Restaurant & The Sail Plaza

 Prepare for an entirely new, waterfront experience at The Sail Plaza!
 This completely reimagined space includes Big Ray’s Fish Camp Restaurant, a local favorite for seafood in the Tampa Bay area.
 Joining Tampa Convention Center’s 360-degree waterfront bar, this full-service kitchen is the perfect addition to what will now be known as The Sail Plaza.
 The Sail Plaza offers an expanded seating area, complete with an iconic shade structure.
 An innovative ramp system will guide pedestrian traffic, allowing for enhanced outdoor event capabilities along the Riverwalk.
 Restrooms will be reconstructed in The Sail Plaza to include a family restroom and air conditioning.
-Work on this exciting addition is scheduled to begin Summer 2018 with an anticipated completion of March/April 2019.
+The Sail remains open.

 NEW Datz Restaurant

 Since its opening in 2009, Tampa Bay locals have enjoyed Datz Restaurant.
 Famous for their Egg Sammies, Bits & Bites, and creative sandwiches, Datz is ready to share their award-winning eats with guests of the Tampa Convention Center!
-Between August 2018 and May 2019, the existing Bay Bistro will be converted to this new Datz location.
+The existing Bay Bistro will be converted to this new Datz location.

 Modernization of Exhibit Hall Concession Stands

 Exhibit Hall concessions are being modernized to include refreshed menus while staying true to classic offerings guests crave.
-Updates completed between August 2018 - May 2019 will also include new signage and digital menu boards for a superior guest experience.
+The stands will also include new signage and digital menu boards for a superior guest experience.
 If a concession is undergoing renovations, an alternate food outlet will be available.